momentohq/client-sdk-dart/README.template.md

 ## Packages

-The Momento Dart SDK is available here: https://pub.dev/packages/momento
+The Momento Dart SDK is available on [pub.dev](https://pub.dev/packages/momento)

 To install in your Dart program, use: